petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 If you're using Calkit, that's just `calkit run`.
 Calkit will also create/update any computational environments necessary, so your collaborators won't even need to perform those steps.

+Put everything in this pipeline and leverage caching.

 ### Use a CI/CD service